acollign/netrunner-wiki/Progress-Report,-2015-08-(August).md

 We'll get to their submissions below, but let's take a moment to thank the new developers who completed a variety of improvements to the platform this month.
 In alphabetical order, huge thanks to AndrewHynes, dtelad11, domtancredi, JHonaker, Makai, and mharris717.
 JoeyKL also returned to implement some D&D cards!

 Interested in contributing?
-Check out our new [Getting Started With Development](https://github.com/mtgred/netrunner/wiki/Getting-Started-with-Development) guide, pieced together by DominicKexel, JoelCFC25, and mtgred! nealterrell also recorded some "[live coding](https://www.livecoding.tv/video/jintekinet-intro-tenma-line-12/)" streams to introduce our engine while implementing new cards.
+Check out our new [Getting Started With Development](https://github.com/mtgred/netrunner/wiki/Getting-Started-with-Development) guide, pieced together by queueseven, JoelCFC25, and mtgred! nealterrell also recorded some "[live coding](https://www.livecoding.tv/video/jintekinet-intro-tenma-line-12/)" streams to introduce our engine while implementing new cards.

 More interested in simply learning to use the site?
 We also have a great [Jinteki.net guide](https://github.com/mtgred/netrunner/wiki/Jinteki.net-Guide) put together by darlingsensei.